 it’s a good idea to check your registration status BEFORE you vote!

-Comal County has Early Voting Polling locations and on Election day, since we now have Countywide Polling, on July 14, 2020, Primary Run-off Election Day, all Comal County registered voters may vote at any of the Countywide Polling Locations conveniently located throughout Comal County.
+On Election day, all Comal County registered voters may vote in person at any of these Countywide Polling Locations conveniently located throughout Comal County.

 The Texas Democratic Party (TDP) is fighting for all Texans’ right to vote and filed two lawsuits in April to get a judgment that all eligible voters in Texas who believe their health is in danger under the threat of COVID-19 (coronavirus) are eligible to cast their ballot by mail if they so choose.